Madoshakalaka/vabbat/README.md

 in case the command does not work (e.g. on windows when <python_dir>/Scripts is not in system path).
 Use the package entry:

 `> python -m vabbat`

+## Limitations

+- The camera should be stationary
+- The video should be a top down view without cars blocking line of sight from other cars.